maxzheng/autopip/README.rst

     Updating symlinks in /usr/local/bin
     + wst

-    # Install paths are selected based on your user's permission to write to /opt or /usr/local.
+    # Install paths are selected based on your user's permission to write to /opt or /usr/local/opt.
-    # If you do not have permission to write to /usr/local/bin, then autopip will install to your user home at ~/.apps
+    # If you do not have permission for either, then autopip will install to your user home at ~/.apps,
-    # instead of /usr/local/bin, therefore you will need to add ~/.apps/bin to your PATH env var to easily run scripts
+    # therefore you will need to add ~/.apps/bin to your PATH env var to easily run scripts from installed apps.
-    # from installed apps.
-To install to /usr/local/bin, either chmod/chown dirs in /usr/local/* to be writeable by
+    # To install script symlinks to /usr/local/bin, either chmod/chown dirs in /usr/local/* to be writeable by
     # your user or run `autopip` using `sudo`, which you should only do if you trust the app.

 To show currently installed apps and their scripts: